w3c/wai-curricula/content/content-author/data-tables.md

 * provide data tables as alternative data visualizations for charts, diagrams, and infographics
 * designate the cell role and scope in a table, including header and data cells
 * provide table summaries and descriptions to help users understand the purpose of complex tables
-* collaborate with designers and developers to:
-  * present multi-column content using CSS styles instead of layout tables
+* collaborate with designers and developers to present multi-column content using CSS styles instead of layout tables
-  * ensure presentation of data table content in a meaningful sequence
+* ensure presentation of data table content in a meaningful sequence for different user configuration and assistive technologies
 * explain requirements for authoring tools to produce appropriate markup for data tables
 * identify related requirements for designers to ensure appropriate contrast ratio for data tables